Shweta094/Steganography-AICTE/README.md

-Here's a **human-friendly** README file for your repository.
-It explains the project, its purpose, and how to use it in a simple and engaging way. 🚀

----

 # 🕵️‍♂️ Steganography GUI – Hide & Reveal Secrets in Images!

 Welcome to the **Steganography GUI** project!
 This tool allows you to **hide secret messages inside images** and later retrieve them, all with a simple and interactive graphical interface.